 We’ve established that you’re going on an extreme cold weather camping trip, but what kind of camping will you be doing?
 Where?
 How long?
 Now that you know about the features of a severe weather tent answering these questions will help you make decisions about those features.
 If you’re going survivalist camping, you probably don’t want to get a really heavy tent or a tent with steel poles.
 If you’re going to be camping in the arctic, you’ll probably want a double-wall tent with superior insulation.
 If you’re camping in the mountains, a tent with a top-quality floor can help prevent the rocks from poking holes in it.
 The type of camping trip will significantly narrow your choices down when looking for a four-season tent.

 If you’re going to be in a winter tent, especially for an extended time, extra features will come in handy to make your stay comfortable.
 A lantern hook is excellent so that you can illuminate light without having to put your lantern on the ground.

 Having a lot of storage space can help you stay organized and neat.
 A gear loft is essential, plus mesh pockets all around the tent.
 Vestibules are helpful to store gear that you may not want inside of your tent.
 Your tent should have at least one vestibule, although many have two.

-The Black Diamond Eldorado is a great, time-tested mountaineering tent.
+The Black Diamond Eldorado is a great, time-tested winter tent.
 It’s very lightweight (4lbs 8oz), so it’s great for backpacking.
-This tent uses an exclusive ToddTex fabric which gives the tent excellent breathability.
+It uses an exclusive ToddTex fabric which gives excellent breathability.

 The two aluminum poles bend into place without too much effort.
 They are an internal pole system, but you have to be careful because they could poke a hole through the corner of your tent if you aren’t careful.
 The freestanding design and lightweight could have trouble standing up to strong wind.